ppy/osu-wiki/wiki/Help_Center/en.md

 ### My support ticket was closed with no response!

-This means that the support staff have determined that your issue is not appropriate for this service.
+This means that the support staff have determined that your issue has been resolved.
+If you'd like to reopen it or follow up, please either send a new mail or reply to your existing one.

 If you have been banned in the past, it is a warning call to be more truthful and forthwith in your responses, or you risk having your tickets permanently marked as "antagonistic", which cuts off your only recourse of becoming a legitimate member of the community again.

 ### My user page has been locked and I can't edit it!

 If your user page has been locked, it means that one of our volunteer moderators has judged it to have content which is inappropriate for our community.
-Usually, these offensive pages are cleared first, and a warning issued.
+Usually, these offensive pages are cleared first, and a warning issued in the form of a silence.

-Users which ignore this warning will soon find that they can no longer edit their user page, or even some aspects of their profile data.
-This is irreversible in most circumstances.
+Users which ignore this warning will soon find that they can no longer edit their user page.

 If you believe that you have had your user page access revoked in error or wish to restore access to it, feel free to file a support ticket via mail to [accounts@ppy.sh](mailto://accounts@ppy.sh) listing why, including the previous contents of your user page.
-We may offer a final chance depending on the severity of your past offenses.

 ### How do I completely block another user from contacting me?